 Covering topics thoroughly and satisfying users’ search intent will increase your chances of appearing in searches.
 However, to rank in today’s landscape, you must do more than just pepper keywords into your content.

-Earlier in 2022, Google released an algorithm update that rewards content centered around visitors’ needs.
+In early 2022, Google released an algorithm update that rewards content centered around visitors’ needs.
 So, keyword stuffing and writing content for bots is not a good strategy for your website SEO.

 As Google explained, “The helpful content update aims to reward better content where visitors feel they’ve had a satisfying experience, while content that doesn’t meet a visitor’s expectations won’t perform as well.”

 Internal linking is the practice of adding links from one page on your website to another, to keep users engaged and interested in your site as long as possible.

 Adding links to relevant internal resources (existing blog posts, downloadable resources, etc.) in your content also provides Google with info on what pages on your site are about and why they are important.
 In a nutshell, adding links to internal pages helps you rank better.